Professional Masonry Repair for Chimneys

 While bricks are very durable and built to withstand extensive wear and tear, they are not altogether unbreakable.
 Be it old age, an external accident, or weather damage, bricks can sometimes just fall apart.

-Depending on the number of bricks that would need to be replaced, it may make sense to do a full chimney rebuild, but we’re always happy to come out and take a look at your chimney to determine what works best for you.
+Depending on the number of bricks that would need to be replaced, it may make sense to do a full chimney rebuild, but we’re always happy to come out and take a look at your chimney to determine if brick masonry repairs will suffice.

 Chimney Waterproofing

 Proper waterproofing requires the knowledge and expertise of an industry professional.
-Here at SureGlow Stove and Chimney, our certified chimney sweeps are equipped with extensive knowledge and know just what sprays and sealants contain the proper ratio of the four components that make up its formula: resistance to air and wind, resistance to water, overall durability, and vapor permeability.
+Here at SureGlow Stove and Chimney, our certified chimney sweeps are equipped with extensive knowledge and know just what sprays and sealants contain the proper ratio of the four components that enable a chimney to stand strong for years: resistance to air and wind, resistance to water, overall durability, and vapor permeability.

 Chimney Crown Repair

-If your chimney crown is cracked, crumbling, or just altogether not there, it’s important to get it checked out and any issues addressed promptly to prevent the system from extreme water damage.
+If your chimney crown is cracked, crumbling, or just altogether not there, it’s important to get it checked out and schedule structural masonry repairs to protect the system from extreme water damage.

 Stucco Repair